blvckcoffee/mapbox-travel-full-stack/README.md

 # mapbox-travel-full-stack

-## A Travel Log Web Application
+### A Travel Log Web Application

-### A CRUD Application that utilized Mapbox with React and MongoDB to add pins and descriptions to a map for places they have visited.
+A CRUD Application that utilized Mapbox with React and MongoDB to allow users to add pins and descriptions to a map for places they have visited.